Josef-Hlink/exam-EA/answers.md

 <details> <summary> <i> see answer </i> </summary>
 <b>True</b> <br> <p>
-The complexity on an algorithm is defined as the worst-case runtime of an algorithm.
+The Theta-complexity on an algorithm is defined as the bounds on the worst-case runtime of an algorithm.
-The runtime of an algorithm with complexity O(n^2 log n), multiplied by a constant C, is then at most C times (n^2 log n).
+Therefore, the expected runtime of an algorithm is always at most the Theta-complexity of the algorithm with upper bound Cn^2 log n.
-This is more or less true by definition.
 </p> </details> <br>

 <!-- B -->